QuasarApp/CQtDeployer/CONTRIBUTING.md

 1. If in order to achieve high performance gains (over 10%) you need to sacrifice any of the rules, donate them.
 2. In no case do not use the C-style Cast.
 3. All connected headers should be stored to the maximum in cpp files.
-4. If the class uses pointers, then initialize the prototypes of these classes to the place where the header is connected: class a; a * value = nullptr;
+4. 4.
+Use fast forward declaration.
+If pointers are used in the class, then initialize the prototypes of these classes as follows: class a; a* value = nullptr; without connecting the headers of the types of indicators.
 5. In headings it is necessary to null the signs.
 6. Template functions are described in cpp files.
 7. If possible, think through your code so that it does not have a cast.